AGNI YOGA WEB TV

-When I ask you, who sit here in front of me: “What is important for your life,” you will tell me about a large number of so-called “objective circumstances”, such as:
+When I ask you, who are sitting here in front of me: “What is important for you and your life?”, you will probably list up a large number of so-called “objective” circumstances, such as:

-The place where you live, the house in which you live, the people and the state to which you belong, your profession, your family, relatives, friends and acquaintances, the events of life with which you are confronted, the people you meet, luck or misfortune in the everyday affairs, poverty or wealth, success or failure, war or peace, the weather, the growth of the national product, the development of your career, the scope of your last salary increase, a change of the government and numerous other events more, like birth and death, sickness and health, etc.
+The place where you are living, the house in which you are dwelling, the nation and the state to which you belong, your profession, your family, relatives, friends and acquaintances, the events of life with which you are confronted, the people you meet, luck or misfortune in the everyday affairs, poverty or wealth, success or failure, war or peace, the weather, the growth of the gross national product, the development of your career, the amount of your last salary increase, a change of the government and numerous other outer events more, such as birth and death, sickness and health, etc.

-You may be surprised to hear: For an Agni Yogi, all these external matters are of no importance.
-We have realized that they are basically without any weight of their own: They gain importance for our life only after we have viewed them through the spectacles of a system of values.
+You may be surprised to hear: For an Agni Yogi, all these external circumstances are of no importance.
+We have realized: They are in reality without any significance of their own: They gain importance for our life only after we have viewed them through the spectacles of a system of values.
 According to these values, we classify the material facts as good or bad, useful or harmful, luck or misfortune.

-Take death: For people who are caught up in a materialistic world view, it is the greatest misfortune.
-You are understandably afraid of your death, because you see it as the end of your existence, the complete erasing of your personality.
-The death of a loved person throws some of you in despair for years and even drives them to the fringe of suicide.
+Take for example death: For people who are caught up in a materialistic world view, it is the greatest misfortune.
+You are understandably afraid of your death, because you see it as the end of your existence, the complete destruction of your entire personality.
+The death of a beloved person throws some of you in despair for years and even drives them to the fringe of suicide.

-For us immortals, however, death means the transition to a higher, more comfortable level of existence.
-It means the return to our homeland and the reunion with our true spiritual relatives.
-So we are actually glad about our death!
+As opposed to that, for us immortals, death means the transition to a higher, more comfortable level of existence, the return to our homeland and the reunion with our true spiritual relatives.
+Therefore, we actually rejoice at our death!

-You see: The same apparently “objective circumstances” gain a completely different meaning for our life, depending on what kind of consciousness we have!
-Happiness turns into unhappiness, unhappiness into happiness – solely according to the mental position we take with respect to the events.
+The same apparently “objective” circumstances gain a completely different meaning for your life, depending upon what kind of consciousness you have!
+Happiness turns into unhappiness, unhappiness into happiness – solely according to the point of view which you take with respect to the events.